jaydeelew/CompareAI/docs/ANONYMOUS_MOCK_MODE_GUIDE.md

 - **Cost-Free Testing**: Test anonymous user flows without API costs
 - **Admin Control**: Only admins can enable/disable this setting
 - **Instant Responses**: Mock responses return immediately
+- **Visual Feedback**: Banner displayed at top of app when anonymous mock mode is active
 - **Audit Trail**: All changes are logged in the admin action log

 ## How to Use